freedomjs/freedom-pgp-e2e/README.md

 - Ensure you have dependencies for building end-to-end (unzip, svn, Python 2.X, Java >= 1.7)

-- Perform normal Grunt build (grunt)
+- Perform full Grunt build (grunt full)

-Note - the grunt build will be pulling from various repositories to build end-to-end.
+Note - the full grunt build will be pulling from various repositories to build end-to-end.
 You'll see quite a few things flying by, and may need to accept certificates for *.googlecode.com.
 It may also have warnings on repeated runs as paths/files will already exist - these shouldn't be an issue, but check tests to be sure.

+If you don't want to do a full build (for example, Java 1.7 isn't available) then you can simply run the default grunt command, which will copy a pre-compiled version of end-to-end.

 #### Test